Sue-Lynn's Place in Cyberspace

 I have to think that his final gift to me was my citizenship.
 I woke up though, and thought, "Here I am, an American citizen, and all my family are not with me!"
 I felt SO ALONE!
 I guess it will take a long while to start again and try to build another life!!
 Sometimes I wonder whether I've got what it takes to start yet again!!

-• At 10/06/2006 8:46 PM, Blogger Sue-Lynn TX said…
+• At 10/06/2006 8:46 PM, Blogger Sue-Lynn MB said…

 Y'all jiggled and wobbled... for a minute there, I thought it was ME doing that under my dress!!!
 LOL!